insin/nwb/docs/guides/ReactComponents.md

 ## Libraries

-We've demonstrated using nwb to develop and publish a single reusable React component, but the same tooling also applies to developing component libraries (such as [React Bootstrap](http://react-bootstrap.github.io/)) and other React libraries (such as [React Router](https://github.com/reactjs/react-router)).
+We've demonstrated using nwb to develop and publish a single reusable React component, but the same tooling also applies to developing component libraries (such as [React Bootstrap](http://react-bootstrap.github.io/)) and other React libraries (such as [React Router](https://github.com/ReactTraining/react-router)).

 The main difference with libraries is that the entry point (`src/index.js` by default when using nwb) usually imports and re-exports everything the library provides, for users performing top-level imports or using the UMD build.

-To make this easier, nwb uses the Babel `stage-1` preset by default when building `react-component` projects, which allows you to use [export extensions](http://babeljs.io/docs/plugins/transform-export-extensions/) to import and re-export modules using a single `export` statement.
+To make this easier, by default nwb enables Babel proposal plugins for export extensions, which allow you to use [`export default from`](https://github.com/tc39/proposal-export-default-from#readme) and `export * as ns from`(https://github.com/tc39/proposal-export-ns-from) statements to import and re-export modules.

-For example, this is a snippet of how [React Bootstrap](https://github.com/react-bootstrap/react-bootstrap) re-exports its components using export extensions:
+For example, this is a snippet of how [React Bootstrap](https://github.com/react-bootstrap/react-bootstrap) re-exports its components using `export default from` statements:

 ```js
 export Accordion from './Accordion'